-PIEDMONT, Mo. – Clearwater Lake is open for business as visitors from the region plan for a fun Memorial Day holiday weekend at the lake.
+MOUNTAIN HOME, Ark. – Bull Shoals and Norfork lakes are open for business as visitors from the region plan for a fun Memorial Day holiday weekend at the lakes.

-Even though the lake is open, Army Corps of Engineers officials caution visitors that high lake levels have made boating and swimming more hazardous on Clearwater Lake.
+But Army Corps of Engineers officials caution visitors that high lake levels have made boating and swimming more hazardous.
 Officials advise swimmers, boaters and anglers to prepare for these conditions.

-Boat launch ramps and parking facilities on the lake are inaccessible because of the high lake level.
-Launching on the lake this weekend will be from roadways and parking will be severely limited.
+Some boat launch ramps and parking facilities are inaccessible because of the high lake level.

 When you are on a lake, no matter how high the water, be sure to wear a life jacket.
 You should also remember to use the boat’s kill switch and slow down to watch for submerged debris.

-Use caution when launching during high water because there may be obstacles hidden under the lake’s surface.
-Be patient if others take a little longer than normal to launch.
+Use caution when launching because high water can make ramps tricky.
+Be patient if others take a little longer than normal.
 When boating near the shore or in coves, go slow to avoid underwater obstacles such as signposts, picnic tables, trees, stumps and other obstructions that are normally on dry ground.

 Rangers offer the following additional boating and swimming tips: